Nikhil-Verma-01/Huffman-Compression/README.md

 npm install react react-dom # If you're building from scratch and didn't use create-react-app
 # If using create-react-app, these are included.
 ```
-Note: Tailwind CSS is included via CDN in ``html public/index.html`` for simplicity in this demo, so no separate npm ``html install tailwindcss`` is required for basic functionality.
+Note: Tailwind CSS is included via CDN in ``public/index.html`` for simplicity in this demo, so no separate npm ``install tailwindcss`` is required for basic functionality.

 3. **Place the code:**
-The entire application's React code is consolidated into a single ``html App.js `` file for ease of demonstration in environments that struggle with module imports.
+The entire application's React code is consolidated into a single `` App.js `` file for ease of demonstration in environments that struggle with module imports.

 - Create a standard Create React App project:
 ```bash